Powerviolence

 Powerviolence (sometimes written as power violence) is a chaotic and fast subgenre of hardcore punk which is closely related to thrashcore and grindcore.
-In contrast with grindcore, which is a "crossover" idiom containing musical aspects of heavy metal, powerviolence is just an augmentation of the most challenging qualities of hardcore punk.
+In contrast with grindcore, which is a "crossover" idiom containing musical aspects of heavy metal, powerviolence is just an augmentation of the most challenging qualities of hardcore punk and grindcore.
 Like its predecessors, it is usually socio-politically charged and iconoclastic.

 Characteristics

 While powerviolence is closely related to thrashcore (often referred to simply as "thrash"), it is markedly different from thrash metal in both sound and approach.
 Powerviolence groups tend to be very raw and under-produced.
 This is true of both their sound and packaging.
 Some groups (e.g. Man Is the Bastard and Dystopia) took influence from anarcho-punk and crust punk, emphasizing animal rights and anti-militarism.
 Groups such as Despise You and Lack of Interest wrote lyrics about misanthropy, drugs, and inner-city issues.
 Groups such as Spazz and Charles Bronson, on the other hand, wrote lyrics mocking points of interest for hardcore and metal fans.
 Their lyrics often consisted of inside jokes that referenced specific people, many of whom were unfamiliar to those outside the band.

-Other groups associated with powerviolence included The Locust, Dropdead, Black Army Jacket, Hellnation, and Rorschach.
+Other groups associated with powerviolence included The Locust, Dropdead, Black Army Jacket, Hellnation, Powercup, Sordo, Chulo and Rorschach.
 The doom metal group Burning Witch (who released music on the Slap-A-Ham label) often played shows with powerviolence groups.